Claude Code Connector

 - Check

-~/.claude/mcp.jsonexists if you've configured servers - Run semantic recon for deeper tool discovery
+~/.claude/settings.json,~/.claude.json, or project.mcp.jsonfor your MCP server config - Run semantic recon for deeper tool discovery